 Family Services - Respite and In-Home Services

 At Pathways to Community (PTC), we take great pride in our relationship-centered approach to services and the opportunity to make a difference every day in the lives of the individuals we serve.
-The PTC Family Services Program offers fun and unique waivered service options that are each grounded in our relationship and person-centered approach to services.
+The PTC Family Services program offers a number of waivered service options and opportunities that are each grounded in our relationship and person-centered approach to services.

-Below is a list and brief overview of available services provided by the PTC Family Services Program.
+Below is an overview of services provided by the PTC Family Services Program.
 For more information regarding any of the services identified below please contact Michelle Newman, PTC Director of Family Services.
 Michelle can be reached at 651-641-4009 ext.
-3 or email@example.com.
+3 or firstname.lastname@example.org.

 Crafts/Games: The Clubhouse has a space where individuals can participate in a variety of different crafts, group games, and sensory activities.